 Resources for Administrators

-- Articulation and Transfer Research tracks transfer movements among institutions in the University System of Ohio (USO).
+- Articulation and Transfer Research tracks transfer movements among Ohio's public institutions of higher education.
 The research also measures the benefits of transfers – cost-savings, for example – and evaluates state initiatives such as the Advanced Placement (AP) policy or the Transfer Assurance Guides (TAGs).